taogen-docs/resources-of-learning/directions/java-resources.md

 **JVM Tuning**

+New books

+- **Java Performance: In-Depth Advice for Tuning and Programming Java 8, 11, and Beyond** (2nd, 2020) by Scott Oaks
+- **The Well-Grounded Java Developer** (2nd, 2022) by Benjamin Evans, Jason Clark, and Martijn Verburg
 - JVM Performance Engineering: Inside OpenJDK and the HotSpot Java Virtual Machine (2024) by Monica Beckwith
+- Java Memory Management: A comprehensive guide to garbage collection and JVM tuning (2022) by Maaike van Putten, Sean Kennedy

+Classic books

 - **Java Performance: The Definitive Guide** (2014) by Scott Oaks [4.38, 200]
-- **Java Performance: In-Depth Advice for Tuning and Programming Java 8, 11, and Beyond** (2nd, 2020) by Scott Oaks
 - **Java Performance** (2011) by Binu John and Charlie Hunt [4.12, 200]
 - Java Performance Companion (2016) by Charlie Hunt [3.77]
 - **Optimizing Java: Practical Techniques for Improving JVM Application Performance** (2018) by Benjamin J. Evans, James Gough [4.37, 46]
-- **The Well-Grounded Java Developer** (2nd, 2022) by Benjamin Evans, Jason Clark, and Martijn Verburg
-- Java Memory Management: A comprehensive guide to garbage collection and JVM tuning (2022) by Maaike van Putten, Sean Kennedy
 - Troubleshooting Java Performance: Detecting Anti-Patterns with Open Source Tools (2017) by Erik Ostermueller
 - Java Performance Tuning (2nd, 2003) by Jack Shirazi [3.56]
 - Java程序性能优化-让你的Java程序更快、更稳定 (2012) by 葛一鸣 (8.1)